-We chose Allegro Trains because all of these capabilities are included out-of-the-box in their enterprise data management solution.
+We chose ClearML because all of these capabilities are included out-of-the-box in their enterprise data management solution.
 Using their system, we’re able to organize our datasets in a queryable structure, monitor incoming data, and automatically trigger the training pipeline periodically — or when events such as when data doubles, or we receive incoming data from a new source.
 This is the CI aspect of our solution.

-A particularly helpful feature of Allegro Trains is that it also tracks the machines’ status for utilization and models’ status for performance.
+A particularly helpful feature of ClearML is that it also tracks the machines’ status for utilization and models’ status for performance.
 Live tracking of model performance provides our researchers with quick insights that can shorten training times or lead to new research avenues.
 At the same time, machine observability enables them to maximize the utilization of our hardware.
 Correlating between an experiment’s behavior and machine utilization provides another debugging capability layer — therefore, combining these two features multiplies their impact.